20 Signs of A Psychopath: Recognize Their Toxic Traits

 Most psychopaths don’t get picked up by law enforcement.
 They might be scam artists, white-collar criminals, politicians, government leaders, teachers, attorneys, and even police officers.
 One of them might be at your workplace, gym, or neighborhood.

 So, psychopaths are plentiful, like snakes.
-But only a few snakes will kill you; others make you fearful and uneasy.
+Only a few snakes will bite you; others mostly slither around unnoticed.
 So with psychopaths.

-Psychopaths and psychopathy are not recognized by the American Psychiatric Association (APA).
-They prefer the term “Antisocial Personality Disorder.”
-And mark these people as having a “pervasive pattern of disregard for and violation of the rights of others.”
+“Psychopaths” and “psychopathy” are not recognized terms by the American Psychiatric Association (APA).
+What comes close is the term “Antisocial Personality Disorder,” describing these people as having a “pervasive pattern of disregard for and violation of the rights of others.”

-- They are insensitive to others’ feelings, don’t respect the rules of a civic society, and are antisocial by nature and behavior.
+• They are insensitive to others’ feelings, don’t respect the rules of a civilized society, and are antisocial by nature and behavior.

 How To Spot A Psychopath: 20 Defining Signs